 - Consider creating a staging site for update testing: Usually depends on maintenance plan specifics, site specifics (plugins etc.) and known technical issues.

 - Consider setting site into maintenance mode: Clean server cache and check site in incognito mode.

-- Check for relevant maintenance notes, general or specific to the project (e.g. regarding plugin conflicts, technical dependencies, legacies).
+- Check for relevant maintenance notes, general or specific to the project or update period (e.g. regarding plugin conflicts, technical dependencies, legacies).